1011+ breaches tracked — check free

 Why was the Amtrak breach so dangerous?

-The Amtrak breach exposed 2,147,679 records — that is 2.1M people whose personal data is now circulating on the dark web.
-The combination of email addresses, names, physical addresses makes this a medium-risk breach that should be addressed promptly.
+The Amtrak breach exposed 2,147,679 records — 2.1M people whose personal data is now circulating in criminal markets.

 What data was stolen in the Amtrak breach?